roryokane/quick-connect-4-for-interview/README.md

 The game Connect 4, playable in the browser.
 Written in 3 hours on 2016-09-23 for an interview at NexHealth.

+The skeleton of this project was based on the code for another browser game of mine, [Pegs](https://github.com/roryokane/pegs-js).

 ## Building

 Building this project requires requires [NPM](https://www.npmjs.com/).